This page was reviewed or revised on Monday, October 17, 2016 12:55 PM

-If you are interested in starting a program at your school, the County of Lambton’s Student Nutrition Coordinator can set up an information meeting for prospective coordinators, volunteers, school councils or community groups.
+If you are interested in starting a program at your school, the Student Nutrition Coordinator from Lambton Public Health can set up an information meeting for prospective coordinators, volunteers, school councils or community groups.

 As coordinator, you will help build a strong and healthy future for Lambton County’s students.
 Some of the tasks you and your volunteers may be asked to do are: creating healthy menus, recruiting volunteers, grocery shopping, planning exciting fundraisers or socializing with children and youth.

-Help is available from our Registered Dietitians and Public Health Inspectors to support and assist with nutrition and safe food handling.
+Help is available the Registered Dietitians and Public Health Inspectors from Lambton Public Health to support and assist with nutrition and safe food handling.

 For more details on becoming your school’s coordinator, call the Student Nutrition Coordinator at 519-344-2062 ext.
 2011.

 If you would like to contribute to a Student Nutrition Program in other ways, you can volunteer, fundraise or make a financial donation to support the school of your choice.

-To find out which school would be the best for you, and to learn more helpful ideas, call the County of Lambton’s Student Nutrition Coordinator at 519-344-2062 ext.
+To find out which school would be the best for you, and to learn more helpful ideas, call the Student Nutrition Coordinator at 519-344-2062 ext.
 2011.

 Every pair of hands makes a big difference!